-- conduct independent reviews of the Group's and LICL's IFRS claims reserves on a six monthly basis; - perform the duties of the Approved Actuary under the BMA's regime and are responsible for providing an opinion on the adequacy of the EBS technical provisions to the BMA; and - provide an opinion on the adequacy of the reserves held in the Company's U.S. Multi-beneficiary reinsurance trust ("MBRT").
+- conduct independent reviews of the Group's and LICL's IFRS claims reserves on a six monthly basis; - perform the duties of the Approved Actuary under the BMA's regime and take responsibility for providing an opinion on the adequacy of the EBS technical provisions to the BMA; and - provide an opinion on the adequacy of the reserves held in the Company's US Multi-beneficiary reinsurance trust ("MBRT").

-The Group considers that the above internal and external resource has sufficient knowledge, skills and experience to address the requirements of the actuarial function.
+The Group considers that the above internal and external resources have sufficient knowledge, skills and experience to address the requirements of the actuarial function.